 This study also found that teachers with ESE students had negative attitudes toward state mandated testing and found the state test was of little value.
 Teachers of ESE students indicated greater pressure for their students to achieve on state mandated assessments.
 Teachers need to learn more strategies to use to ensure the academic success of ESE students and the differing types of ESE student disabilities should be taken into account when setting standards for the passing of state mandated tests.

 Finally, student race was found to impact pressure on teachers, school climate, impact on content, and impact on mode of instruction.
 Procedures for ensuring that teachers have the proper qualifications for meeting the diversity needs of their students need to be investigated.
 Students of diversity should be given more high quality tutoring, aftercare, and preschool opportunities for additional instruction support.

 Memmer-Novak, Dianne, "Teacher, School, and Student Characteristics, Theoretical Orientations Toward Reading, Attitudes Toward High Stakes Testing, and Reading Performance in Grades K-6" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 160.